NEOS is made possible by the support of ACYIG Board Members, the ACYIG membership, NEOS authors, and a dedicated editorial team.

 NEOS Editorial Board

-Anne-Marie Bedard, Developmental Editor
+Anne-Marie Bedard, MA, Assistant Editor

 My name is Anne Marie Bedard and I’m very happy to be a new developmental editor with the NEOS team.
 I recently graduated with a Master of Arts in Psychology from Pepperdine University.
 I’m currently completing an internship in clinical therapy, with the goal of obtaining my license to practice as a professional clinician.
 I’m also working as an adjunct instructor of Psychology at the community college level.
 I am a lifelong resident of the state of Michigan, where I’m a very active member of my church’s music program, singing and playing the piano.
 I can also be found interacting with several wonderful cats when it pleases them to allow me to do so.

-Alexea Howard, MA, Assistant Editor and Peer-Review Coordinator
+Alexea Howard, MA, Assistant Editor

 Alexea Howard, M.A., is an independent researcher and scholar whose degrees are in Anthropology (BA Honors from the University of California, Los Angeles and multi-award winning graduate scholar from California State University, Long Beach) with further education in Psychology and Addiction Studies.
 Alexea specializes in medical and psychological anthropology and her approach to research is interdisciplinary and mixed-methods in nature, blending frameworks and methods from medical and psychological anthropology, psychology, and public health.
 Her current research interests include perceptions and understandings of health and illness, maternal health and mental health.
 Alexea teaches as an adjunct professor in Pepperdine University’s Graduate School of Education and Psychology’s Psychology Division.
 She also develops and teaches independent studies courses and research projects for community college students in California and internationally.
 In addition to teaching and her work with NEOS, Alexea serves her local community as a task force member and coordinator for an NGO focused on increasing literacy rates and enthusiasm for reading in elementary students at underserved schools in Los Angeles.
 She also provides support and consultation on research, evaluation, curriculum building, and strategic initiatives for NGOs, institutions of higher-education, individuals, and budding programs.

-Jennifer Shaw, PhD, Co-Editor
+Jennifer Shaw, PhD, Assistant Editor

 Jenny is an Assistant Teaching Professor in the Faculty of Arts at Thompson Rivers University, within Secwépemc’ulucw.
 She has a PhD in Anthropology from Simon Fraser University and an MA in Anthropology from the University of Victoria.
 Jenny’s research explores the intergenerational implications of immigration and labor policies in Canada, focusing on Filipinx youths’ experiences of long-term family separation and reunification.
 Her research also concerns migrant domestic labor and gendered forms of work across borders.
 As a multimodal ethnographer, she employs photography, drawing, song, and poetry in her research as avenues for youth-centered expressions.
 Her work has been published in peer-reviewed journals including Children & Society, Anthropology of Work Review, and Global Studies of Childhood.